Who Is Zach Svajda? Meet the American Who Took a Set Off Novak Djokovic at the US Open

 “Learn from the match, take the positives, and then move on to the next one.”

-Even though he’s only 22, Zach has perspective that applies far beyond tennis.
+Even at 22, Zach’s perspective applies far beyond sports.

 “Do something you enjoy and give it a hundred percent.
 Whether it’s tennis, acting, or being a lawyer, make sure you love it and then commit.”